One day, Rishika brought a homemade cake in her school tiffin box. Banni had never…

 She replied, “I have full confidence in my husband.”

 As a child, I often felt overshadowed by the attention given to my younger brother.
 Being the eldest, I silently carried a sense of unfairness.
 These feelings stayed buried until later in life when my best friend chose someone else over me.
 To avoid the pain of being sidelined, I ended the friendship.
-It felt easier to deal with frustration, and manipulation was not my cup of tea.
+It felt easier to deal with frustration than to drag it.
 But in doing so, I carried the weight of grudges and unresolved anger without realizing how deeply they affected me.

-After a month of this daily, blissful meditation, I felt a surprising desire for closeness—a longing for romantic intimacy.
+After a month of this daily, blissful meditation, I felt a surprising desire, a longing for romantic intimacy.
 My marriage had already ended emotionally, so I wasn’t drawn to my husband.
 Shyam, my neighbor, had always been around, but I hadn’t noticed him that way until now.
-To my surprise, we both felt a connection.
+To my surprise, we both felt connected.
 I felt love not only for him but also for his wife and family.
 Strangely, I felt no jealousy.
-I was overflowing with love.
-I felt strong, not like I was losing myself.
+Love was overflowing through me – felt strong, not like losing myself.

 During this time, I had vivid dreams of moving through a purple light, crossing dimensions toward a brilliant white light.
 I shared these experiences with Shyam, and he, being spiritually inclined, encouraged me.
-Eventually, I wanted a closer bond, but life didn’t allow it.
-Every attempt to deepen the relationship faced natural resistance, as if life itself was guiding me away from it.
+But every attempt to deepen the relationship with him faced natural resistance, as if life itself was guiding me away from it.
 The separation was painful, almost suffocating at times.
 I realized that neither God nor others were responsible for this pain—I had to go through it myself.

 My longing and pain led me to Rishikesh, where I met my guru.
 Since then, life has never been the same, and neither have I.